albumentations-team/albumentations/README.md

 - The library provides **[a simple unified API](#a-simple-example)** to work with all data types: images (RBG-images, grayscale images, multispectral images), segmentation masks, bounding boxes, and keypoints.
 - The library contains **[more than 70 different augmentations](#list-of-augmentations)** to generate new training samples from the existing data.
 - Albumentations is [**fast**](#benchmarking-results).
 We benchmark each new release to ensure that augmentations provide maximum speed.
-- It **[works with popular deep learning frameworks](#i-want-to-know-how-to-use-albumentations-with-deep-learning-frameworks)** such as PyTorch and TensorFlow 2.
+- It **[works with popular deep learning frameworks](#i-want-to-know-how-to-use-albumentations-with-deep-learning-frameworks)** such as PyTorch and TensorFlow.
 By the way, Albumentations is a part of the [PyTorch ecosystem](https://pytorch.org/ecosystem/).
 - [**Written by experts**](#authors).
 The authors have experience both working on production computer vision systems and participating in competitive machine learning.
 Many core team members are Kaggle Masters and Grandmasters.
 - The library is [**widely used**](#who-is-using-albumentations) in industry, deep learning research, machine learning competitions, and open source projects.